 We do spread compost by hand inside our hoop house.
 If you watch the video above, you’ll also notice that our mulch didn’t break down as much in the tunnel as it did where it got direct weather.

-So before adding the compost in our hoop house, we’ll pull back the majority of the mulch, then layer on the compost.
+So before adding the compost in our hoop house, we’ll pull back the majority of the mulch and then layer on the compost.

-If you have any plants in the ground that you’re hoping to winter over, it’s a smart idea to add mulch to those to give them an extra blanket from the winter cold.
+If you have any plants in the ground that you’re hoping to winter over, adding mulch to those is a smart idea to give them an extra blanket from the winter cold.

 Keeping mulch covering your walkways will help keep the weeds down come spring, will help retain moisture, will diminish the effects of compaction as you’re walking through the garden, but it will also allow you to get out into your garden earlier in the spring because it won’t be a muddy mess!